 Most symptoms can be managed with acetaminophen or ibuprofen (Tylenol or Advil).
-If you experience more severe side effects, please contact your physician.
+If you experience more severe side effects, please contact your doctor.
+Learn more.

+Individuals are monitored for 15-30 minutes after vaccination to ensure they do not experience this reaction.
 If you have a history of anaphylactic allergic reactions, talk to your doctor or pharmacist before receiving the vaccine.
 Seasonal allergies, pet allergies and other common allergies that do not cause anaphylaxis are not associated with allergies to this vaccine.

 According to the American Cancer Society, many expert medical groups now recommend that most people with cancer or a history of cancer get the COVID-19 vaccine once it’s available to them.

-The main concern about getting the vaccine is not whether it’s safe for people with cancer, but about how effective it will be, especially in people with weakened immune systems.
+The main concern about getting the vaccine is not whether it is safe for people with cancer, but about how effective it will be, especially in people with weakened immune systems.
 Some cancer treatments like chemotherapy (chemo), radiation, stem cell or bone marrow transplant, or immunotherapy can affect the immune system, which might make the vaccine less effective.